PSYC 3275 & HRTS 3600:

 Genocide

-The Holocaust, the genocides in Turkey and Cambodia, the disappearances in Argentina, the death squad killings in El Salvador, the killing of the Tutsi in Rwanda, and the list goes on.
-Violence, torture, the mistreatment of human beings . . . .
-All of these raise questions about evil.
-This course examines the psychological, cultural, and societal roots of human cruelty, violence, and genocide.
-We examine the questions of what enables individuals collectively and individually to perpetrate evil/genocide and examine the impact of apathetic bystanders on human violence.
+The Holocaust, the genocides in Turkey, Cambodia, Bosnia, Rwanda, and Darfur . . . the disappearances in Argentina, the death squad killings in El Salvador, . . . violence, torture, the mistreatment of human beings . . . .
+All of these raise questions about extreme political violence.
+In this course, we will examine the psychological, cultural, and societal roots of human cruelty, mass violence, and genocide.
+We will examine the questions of what enables individuals collectively and individually to perpetrate evil/genocide and examine the impact of apathetic bystanders on human violence.

 Course Information: